Lee Mazzilli: Pittsburgh drug trials

 Mazzilli and Pirates teammates Dale Berra, Lee Lacy, John Milner and Dave Parker, along with several other notable major league players, were called before a Pittsburgh grand jury for their involvement in the Pittsburgh cocaine distribution trial of Curtis Strong.
 Their testimony led to the drug trials, which made national headlines in September 1985.
 He and the other players brought before the Pittsburgh Grand Jury were granted immunity from prosecution in exchange for testimony.

 Acting career

-At the end of his career, the versatile Mazzilli took up acting, starring as Tony in an off-Broadway production of Tony n' Tina's Wedding.
+At the end of his career, Mazzilli took up acting, starring as Tony in an off-Broadway production of Tony n' Tina's Wedding.

 Managing/coaching career

-Mazzilli was manager of the Baltimore Orioles from 2004 until August 4, 2005.
+Mazzilli was manager of the Norwich Navigators for the 1999 season, the Double-A affiliate for the New York Yankess in Norwich, CT.
+They finished second in the Northern Division with a record of 78 wins and 64 losses under Mazzilli.
+Mazzilli was next manager of the Baltimore Orioles from 2004 until August 4, 2005.
 The 2005 team compiled a surprising record of 42 wins and 30 losses while spending 62 days in first place in AL East.
 Its subsequent losing streak led to Mazzilli's firing.
 He was first base coach to the New York Yankees from 2000 to 2003 and bench coach in 2006.